Ramsey car-transfer apparatus: Operation

 Two parallel tracks of were set approximately 9 ft apart.
 Between these two tracks, the standard and narrow gauge tracks descended into a pit, one from each end of the pit, overlapping in the center and having a common center line.
 Beams resting on trucks riding on the 18 in gauge tracks were inserted under the car to have its trucks changed.
-The car was then pushed over pit, resting on the beams.
+The car was then pushed over the pit, resting on the beams.
 This allowed the old trucks to slip off the center pins.
 The old trucks were pulled out of the pit and new trucks were pushed in from the opposite side.
 As the car passed over the opposite side of the pit, the new trucks were guided to fit on the center pins.
 The car now continued on its way, its load undisturbed.

 Speed

 It was claimed that the entire procedure could be performed in less than eight minutes.
 However in 1851, this would have referred to cars without air brakes.
 More time would have been taken to deal with post 1880 cars with air brakes.